-Recent changes in multiple climate indicators
+Recent Changes in Multiple Climate Indicators

 The physical climate system comprises all processes that combine to form weather and climate.
 The early chapters of this report broadly organize their assessments according to overarching realms: the atmosphere, the biosphere, the cryosphere (surface areas covered by frozen water, such as glaciers and ice sheets), and the ocean.
 Elsewhere in the report, and in previous IPCC assessments, the land is also used as an integrating realm that includes parts of the biosphere and the cryosphere.
-These overarching realms have been studied and measured in increasing detail by scientists, institutions, and the general public since the 18th century, over the era of instrumental observation (see Section 1.3).
-Today, observations include those taken by numerous land surface stations, ocean surface measurements from ships and buoys, underwater instrumentation, satellite and surface-based remote sensing, and in situ atmospheric measurements from airplanes and balloons.
-These instrumental observations are combined with paleoclimate reconstructions and historical documentations to produce a highly detailed picture of the past and present state of the whole climate system, and to allow assessments about rates of change across the different realms (see Chapter 2 and Section 1.5).
+These overarching realms have been studied and measured in increasing detail by scientists, institutions and the general public since the 18th century, throughout the era of instrumental observation (Section 1.3).
+Today, observations include those taken by numerous land surface stations, ocean surface measurements from ships and buoys, underwater instrumentation, satellite and surface-based remote sensing, and in situ atmospheric measurements from aeroplanes and balloons.
+These instrumental observations are combined with paleoclimate reconstructions and historical documentations to produce a highly detailed picture of the past and present state of the whole climate system, and to allow assessments about rates of change across the different realms (Chapter 2 and Section 1.5).

 Figure 1.4 documents that the climate system is undergoing a comprehensive set of changes.
 It shows a selection of key indicators of change through the instrumental era that are assessed and presented in the subsequent chapters of this report.
 Annual mean values are shown as stripes, with colours indicating their value.
 The transitions from one colour to another over time illustrate how conditions are shifting in all components of the climate system.
 For these particular indicators, the observed changes go beyond the yearly and decadal variability of the climate system.
-In this Report, this is termed an ‘emergence’ of the climate signal (see Section 1.4.2 and FAQ 1.2).
+In this Report, this is termed an ‘emergence’ of the climate signal (Section 1.4.2 and FAQ 1.2).

 Warming of the climate system is most commonly presented through the observed increase in global mean surface temperature (GMST).
-Taking a baseline of 1850–1900, GMST change until present (2011–2020) is 1.09 °C (0.95–1.20 °C) (see Chapter 2, Section 2.3, Cross-Chapter Box 2.3).
-This evolving change has been documented in previous Assessment Reports, with each reporting a higher total global temperature change (see Section 1.3, Cross-Chapter Box 1.2).
-The total change in Global Surface Air Temperature (GSAT; see Section 1.4.1 and Cross-Chapter Box 2.3 in Chapter 2) attributable to anthropogenic activities is assessed to be consistent with the observed change in GSAT (see Chapter 3, Section 3.3).
+Taking a baseline of 1850–1900, GMST change until present (2011–2020) is 1.09 °C (0.95–1.20 °C; Section 2.3 and Cross-Chapter Box 2.3).
+This evolving change has been documented in previous assessment reports, with each reporting a higher total global temperature change (Section 1.3 and Cross-Chapter Box 1.2).
+The total change in global surface air temperature (GSAT) (Section 1.4.1 and Cross-Chapter Box 2.3) attributable to anthropogenic activities is assessed to be consistent with the observed change in GSAT (Section 3.3).

-Similarly, atmospheric concentrations of a range of greenhouse gases are increasing.
-Carbon dioxide (CO2, shown in Figure 1.4 and Figure 1.5a), found in AR5 and earlier reports to be the current strongest driver of anthropogenic climate change, has increased from 285.5 ± 2.1 ppm in 1850 to 409.9 ± 0.4 ppm in 2019; concentrations of methane (CH4), and nitrous oxide (N2O) have increased as well (see Chapter 2, Sections 2.2, Chapter 5, section 5.2, and Annex V).
-These observed changes are assessed to be in line with known anthropogenic and natural emissions, when accounting for observed and inferred uptake by land, ocean, and biosphere respectively (see Chapter 5, Section 5.2), and are a key source of anthropogenic changes to the global energy balance (or radiative forcing; see Chapter 2, Section 2.2 and Chapter 7, Section 7.3).
+Similarly, atmospheric concentrations of a range of GHGs are increasing.
+Carbon dioxide (CO2, shown in Figure 1.4 and Figure 1.5a, found in AR5 and earlier reports to be the current strongest driver of anthropogenic climate change), has increased from 285.5 ± 2.1 ppm in 1850 to 409.9 ± 0.4 ppm in 2019; concentrations of methane (CH4), and nitrous oxide (N2O) have increased as well (Sections 2.2 and 5.2, and Annex V).
+These observed changes are assessed to be in line with known anthropogenic and natural emissions, when accounting for observed and inferred uptake by land, ocean and biosphere respectively (Section 5.2), and are a key source of anthropogenic changes to the global energy balance (or radiative forcing; Sections 2.2 and 7.3).